adamjamesreid/mfed/README.md

 * *The pipeline fails at the DiffBind stage.
 How can I tell what is wrong?*

 The nextflow output should tell you which folder the DiffBind analysis was run in.
 Something like ‘work/0b/71e25020b58f2b7192dabce04f4931/’.
-The error message ought to tell you which directory, or you could looking the output for a link like this:
+The error message ought to tell you which directory, or you could look in the output for a line like this:

 `[13/b2f5aa] process > diffbind           [100%] 1 of 1 ✔`